 Standards of Behaviour

-BMF has a very strict “No Fools” Behaviours Policy.
-This will be heavily enforced and may result in evicting you from the event if an initial warning is not heeded.
+BMF is Family Friendly and has a very strict policy of expecting good sociable and community values and behaviours.
+For anyone stepping outside this and displaying unsociable behaviours may result in evicting you from the event if an initial warning is not heeded.

-“Fools” behaviour (as defined by the Oxford Dictionary and the BMF organisers) – drunkenness, drug taking, driving too fast (walking pace only), urinating in public, aggressive behaviour, excessive noise, attempting to gain entry by forging tickets or leaping the boundary fences; or other unsociable or disrespectful behaviour as determined by the organisers and security staff.
+Unsociable behaviour is defined as excessive drunkenness, illicit drug taking, driving too fast (walking pace only), urinating in public, aggressive behaviour, excessive noise in the campground, attempting to gain entry by forging tickets or leaping the boundary fences; or other unsociable or disrespectful behaviour as determined by the organisers and security staff.